 The price of Swiss watches in Switzerland depends on the brand, model, and features.
 Swiss watches can range in price from 50 CHF into the thousands, with the average price being 739 CHF.

-Rolex watches are not significantly cheaper in Switzerland than they are in other countries.
-The retail price for a Rolex watch in Switzerland is similar to the price in other countries.
+Rolex watches are not significantly cheaper in Switzerland than in other countries.
+The retail price for a Rolex watch in Switzerland is similar to that in different countries.

 What is the best city to buy a watch in Switzerland?

-There are several cities in Switzerland with a good selection of watch shops, including Lucerne, Interlaken, Bern, Geneva, and Zurich.
-Zurich is often considered the best city to buy a watch in Switzerland due to its large selection of boutiques and high-end brands.
+Several cities in Switzerland have a good selection of watch shops, including Lucerne, Interlaken, Bern, Geneva, and Zurich.
+Due to its large selection of boutiques and high-end brands, Zurich is often considered the best city to buy a watch in Switzerland.

 Which city is best for watches in Switzerland?